-Optimizing Wheat Production in Moisture-Deficit Areas of Northern Ethiopia: Quantifying the Optimum Nitrogen Levels for Maximum Yields
+Optimizing Nitrogen Fertilizer for Wheat Production in Moisture-Deficit Areas of Northern Ethiopia

-Workat Sebnie, Ewunetie Melak, Tilahun Esubalew, Haimanot Lamesgin, Tesfa Asmelie, Mesay Abera
+Workat Sebnie, Ewunetie Melak, Tilahun Esubalew, Haymanot Lamesgn, Tesfa Asmelie, Messay Abera

 Abstract

-Depletion of soil nutrients is among the major factors that affect production and productivity in Ethiopia.
+Depleting soil nutrients is among the significant factors affecting production and productivity in Ethiopia.
 From the nutrients, nitrogen is the most yield-limiting, which governs wheat production.
-Therefore, the study was conducted to examine the effect of nitrogen on the yield and yield components of bread wheat.
-The experiment was implemented in the 2019 and 2020 cropping seasons at Sekota and Lasta districts on the farmer’s field.
-The treatments consist of a factorial combination of four levels of nitrogen (0, 46, 69, and 92 kg ha-1 and two varieties of wheat (Sekota-1 and Hibst), which were replicated three times in a randomized complete block design.
-The amount of phosphorous was 23 kg ha-1 P2O5 for all treatments.
-The results of the study indicated that grain and yield-related traits were significantly affected by nitrogen fertilizer.
-The increasing rate of nitrogen up to 92 and 69 kg ha-1 increases the grain and biomass yield of wheat in Sekota and Lasta districts, respectively.
-The highest grain yield (2562.1 and 2980.25 kg ha-1) was obtained from the application of 92 and 69 kg ha-1 N at Sekota and Lasta, respectively.
-Therefore, the application of 92 and 69 kg ha-1 N is the appropriate rate and recommended for Sekota and Lasta districts, respectively.
+Therefore, the study was conducted to examine the effect of nitrogen on the yield and yield components of bread wheat varieties.
+The experiment was implemented in the 2019 and 2020 cropping seasons at Sekota and Lasta districts on the farmers’ field.
+The treatments consisted of a factorial combination of four levels of nitrogen (0, 46, 69, and 92 kg ha-1) and two varieties of wheat (Sekota-1 and Hibst), which were replicated three times in a randomized complete block design.
+Each treatment was provided with 23 kg ha-1 triple supper phosphate (P2O5).
+The study’s results indicated that grain and yield-related traits were significantly affected by nitrogen application.
+The increasing rate of nitrogen up to 92 and 69 kg ha-1 increases wheat grain and biomass yield by (150.3% and 54.1%) and (95.9 and 60%) in Sekota and Lasta districts, respectively.
+The highest grain yield (2562 and 2980 kg ha-1) was obtained from applying 92 and 69 kg ha-1 N at Sekota and Lasta, respectively.
+Therefore, applying 92 and 69 kg ha-1 N is the appropriate rate and recommended for the Sekota and Lasta districts, respectively.

 Keywords